maximumpeaches/Interview/src/com/company/leetcode/readme.md

 Review Collections.cop
 - Remember to come up with space and time complexity when you do a problem, and then verify they are correct when you look at the answer.
+- One really important thing to remember is that some companies, such as Facebook as of 2021, have pretty predictable interview questions.
+So you can just do everything tagged for that company.
+You can tell which companies are more pre- dictable in Leetcode because those questions will be asked a ton in the recent past.
+Dropbox is another company that's pretty predictable, and you can see on the Interview section of Dropbox's Glassdoor page recent questions.

+## Creating lists on Leetcode
+I tried to make a list of problems that I could then review while walking or something.
+My idea was to add all the problems with a Solution tab to the list.
+I looked at some automated ways to do this...
+Beautiful Soup isn't a good option because it's more designed to just parse a webpage, not act on it.
+I think it's possible to automate this with Selenium and Python.
+I also looked at several "leetcode cli" projects on GitHub including [this one](https://github.com/skygragon/leetcode-cli) and [this one](https://github.com/realVEct0r/leetcode-api).
+I wasn't able to login to Leetcode using either, and I saw many people have the same issue.
+The reason is that Leetcode now uses Captcha, I think.
+There were some workarounds where you get the cookie using Chrome dev tools, but I also didn't get this to work.
+Maybe it's possible and how I was doing it wasn't successful, but I am not sure it's possible since I think I followed the instructions from other people who have solved it pretty closely.
+I think it's still a good idea to make a list of questions that you want to look at while walking, and maybe have lists for questions you think you need to implement.
+You may just find it easier to add these questions manually, although Selenium is still an option.
+The nice thing about adding them manually is you just add 100 problems in 10 minutes, and if you go through all 100 then you can add more, otherwise you didn't spend a bunch of time automating the process of adding 1000 problems.
+I mean, you may not even use the list after all, and adding manually has much less up-front cost.
+If you end up using the list all the time then you can always automate it later.

 Problems from Curated Google List on Leetcode which I haven't done / I don't know the answer to:
 - Missing Ranges